 Which office would include a reference to the Game of Thrones in your Introductory Task Presentation briefing?
 Well, mine did!

 Almost every lunch session includes a high-spirited discussion on cricket or an intriguing TED talk and you don’t want to miss that.

 If you are the smartest person in the room then you are in the wrong room.

 Learning from your colleagues is one where SocialCops excels.
 Regular team sessions like Teach on Tuesdays (ToT) are amazing activities where you get to know something or someone better.
 Be it on knowing how to design a poster, giving a perfect pitch presentation, a quiz or a mime performance, It is always a fun-learning experience.
 Being a mafia for a whole week or perhaps even more at Secret Santa during Christmas is even more cool.

 You will be enthralled to learn from them in various team sessions and sometimes at some random chai-pe-charcha post lunch session.

-Even though one might not be a technology geek, You would still wait for the Friday demo sessions and will be able to appreciate and give your feedback on the product which took the techies 1000s of lines of code just for a single feature.
+Even though one might not be a technology geek, You would still wait for the Friday demo sessions and will be able to appreciate and give your feedback on the product which took the techies thousands of lines of code just for a single feature.
 No coding experience?
 Worry not.
-You still get to test android apps and visualisation tools before launch and report the bugs.
+You still get to test Android apps and visualization tools before launch and report the bugs.